Article written by Anna Kucirkova

 People with extreme forms of mental illness should not undergo hypnosis.
 Additionally, people seeking help for pain management through hypnotherapy should seek counsel from a medical doctor first to ensure there are no underlying issues that should be addressed medically.

 For most people however, hypnosis is a safe and effective method for addressing certain issues.
-Side effects are minimal and rare, but may include headaches, drowsiness or dizziness, anxiety, or false memories, according to the Mayo Clinic.
+Side effects are minimal and rare, but may include headaches, drowsiness or dizziness, anxiety, or false memories.